MichaelWaterfall/software-dev-short-challenge-v0.2/reflection.md

 I learnt how to add a new line to mailto in javasscript using

 What would you do differently?
-What I would do differently is
+What I would do differently is I would write more comments as I am writing the code instead of adding my comments at the end after I had finished writing the functionality of my project.